minio/minio/docs/bucket-notifications/elastic-minio.md

 ```
 Restart the Minio server to reflect config changes made above. ``bucketevents`` is the index used by Elasticsearch.

-If you are running Minio in [distributed setup](https://docs.minio.io/docs/distributed-minio-quickstart-guide), modify ``~/.minio/config.json`` with these local changes on all the nodes.
+If you are running [distributed Minio](https://docs.minio.io/docs/distributed-minio-quickstart-guide), modify ``~/.minio/config.json`` with these local changes on all the nodes.

 ### Step 2: Enable bucket notification using Minio client